Background pattern

 Use in children

-Use in children is not recommended.
+Use in children is not recommended

 If you use more AGRASTAT than you should

-If you forgot to use AGRASTAT
+If you forget to use AGRASTAT

-Your doctor will decide when to administer AGRASTAT.
+Your doctor will decide when to administer AGRASTAT

-If you interrupt treatment with AGRASTAT
+If you stop using AGRASTAT

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this product, ask your doctor or pharmacist

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them

 Very common side effects (may affect more than 1 in 10 people):